-Toxicology Analytical Methods Toxicology AM #20: Testing Guidelines and Reporting Criteria Revision 16
+Toxicology Analytical Methods Toxicology AM #20: Testing Guidelines and Reporting Criteria Revision 18 Issue Date: 12/15/2023 Issuing Authority: Quality Manager

-- alcohol level of 0.04; prescription therapy of butalbital is listed, an acidic extraction with full scan GCMS may be run. - 4.6.8 Specific reporting criteria and limitations are listed in the appropriate analytical method. - 4.6.9 Reporting listed RX therapy will be at the analyst's discretion but is recommended for cases where it could alleviate confusion of where a drug came from.
-For example, if oxazepam was detected in urine, the comment could read: Prescription drug therapy is said to include Valium (diazepam), oxazepam is an active metabolite of diazepam. - 4.6.10 All examples of reporting criteria are guidelines and can be altered to fit the circumstance.
-The exact wording specified does not need to be followed but is merely a guideline. - 4.7 Testing Guidelines: Post-Blood Alcohol or Breath Testing Analysis - 4.7.1 When the ethanol concentration is 0.10g/100cc, or greater, further testing for additional drugs, in either blood or urine, should not be pursued unless justified by case-related circumstances.
-This is in consideration that the legal limit for ethanol is 0.08 grams per 100 cc blood. - 4.7.2 Extenuating circumstances may include the following: - Fatality or injury accidents. - Death investigations. - Sexual assaults. - 4.7.2.1 In the case of crashes where the subject is the driver and is deceased and further toxicology testing is requested, testing will be performed on samples that have a blood alcohol content of less than 0.20 grams per 100 cc of blood, accident victim "AV" samples that are for statistical purposes only will be run for both alcohol and toxicology, it will be at the analyst's discretion whether or not confirmatory or indicative screening test only are run.
+Page 38 of 97 Issu All printed copies are uncontrolled alcohol level of 0.04; prescription therapy of butalbital is listed, an acidic extraction with full scan GCMS may be run.

+- 4.6.8 Specific reporting criteria and limitations are listed in the appropriate analytical method. - 4.6.9 Reporting listed RX therapy will be at the analyst's discretion but is recommended for cases where it could alleviate confusion of where a drug came from.
+For example, if oxazepam was detected in urine, the comment could read: Prescription drug therapy is said to include Valium (diazepam), oxazepam is an active metabolite of diazepam. - 4.6.10 All examples of reporting criteria are guidelines and can be altered to fit the circumstance, and the exact wording specified does not need to be followed.

+4.7 Testing Guidelines: Post-Blood Alcohol or Breath Testing Analysis

+- 4.7.1 When the ethanol concentration is 0.10g/100cc, or greater, further testing for additional drugs, in either blood or urine, should not be pursued unless justified by case-related circumstances.
+This is in consideration that the legal limit for ethanol is 0.08 grams per 100 cc blood. - 4.7.2 Extenuating circumstances may include the following:

+- Fatality or injury accidents.

+- Death investigations. •

+- Sexual assaults.

+- 4.7.2.1 In the case of crashes where the subject is the driver and is deceased and further toxicology testing is requested, testing will be performed on samples that have a blood alcohol content of less than 0.20 grams per 100 cc of blood, accident victim "AV" samples that are for statistical purposes only will be run for both alcohol and toxicology, it will be at the analyst's discretion whether or not confirmatory or indicative screening test only are run.